-Select a location for the unit and its support system (curb or other) that provides for minimum clearances required for safety (including clearance to combustible surfaces), unit performance and service access below, around and above unit as specified in unit drawings.
-See Fig. 2 on page 5 or Fig. 3 on page 8.
+Select a location for the unit and its support system (curb or other) that provides for the minimum clearances required for safety.
+This includes the clearance to combustible surfaces, unit performance and service access below, around and above unit as specified in Fig. 3.